The number of the non-full-rank Steiner triple systems: Introduction

 For partial cases where these numbers are known, we obtain explicit values.
 Namely, in addition to the results known before, we get the number of STS$(3^k)$ of $3$-rank $v-k$ and $v-k+1$, the number of STS$(7\cdot 3^k)$ of $3$-rank $7\cdot 3^k-k-1$, and the number of STS$(10\cdot 2^k-1)$ of $2$-rank $10\cdot 2^k-k-1$, for every $k$ (Corollaries~\ref{c:3concrete} and~\ref{c:2concrete}).
-In the other cases, our formulas can be combined with the asymptotic estimations of the number of Steiner triple systems \cite{Wilson:74:STS,LinLur:2013:STS}, $1$-factorizations \cite{Cameron:parall,LinLur:2013:STS,Zin:2014:factor}, and latin squares, see e.g. \cite[Theorems~17.2, 17.3]{vL-W:comb2001}.
+In the other cases, our formulas can be combined with the asymptotic estimations of the number of Steiner triple systems \cite{Wilson:74:STS,LinLur:2013:STS}, $1$-factorizations \cite{Cameron:parall,LinLur:2013:STS,Zin:2014:factor}, and latin squares, see e.g. \cite[Theorems~17.2, 17.3]{vL-W:comb2001}, or with some bounds on the number of different objects of the required order.
+For example, from the formulas derived in the current paper (Corollary~\ref{c:3concrete}), we know that the number of STS$(27)$ of $3$-rank at most $25$ is $124363532158160295774288076917115534405632000000$, which gives a lower bound on the number of all STS$(27)$ (however, this bound is, hypothetically, incredibly small against the number of STS$(27)$ of $3$-rank $26$).

+We emphasize that the main difference of our result with the exact formulas of Jungnickel and Tonchev \cite{JunTon:18+} is that the formula of \cite{JunTon:18+} (concerning the $2$-rank or the $3$-rank) counts the number of distinct STS contained a given linear subspace, while the rank of the counted STS is \emph{less than or equal} the dimension $d$ of the subspace.
+Our main attempt is focused on excluding from this formula the systems of rank smaller than $d$ and counting only the STS whose linear span is \emph{exactly} the given subspace.
+After that, multiplying by a simple factor, we obtain the total number of STS of rank $d$.

 In the next section, we define necessary concepts and mention related facts.
-In Section~\ref{s:3}, we describe the structure of STS$(v)$ of $3$-rank smaller than $v-1$ and of its dual space and derive a formula for the number of such systems.
-In Section~\ref{s:2}, similar results are obtained for STS$(v)$ of $2$-rank smaller than $v$.
+In Section~\ref{s:3}, we describe the structure of an STS$(v)$ of prescribed $3$-rank $r_3$, $r_3<v-1$, and of its dual space and derive a formula for the number of such systems.
+In Section~\ref{s:2}, similar results are obtained for STS$(v)$ of given $2$-rank $r_2$, $r_2<v$.
+In concluding Section~\ref{s:concl}, we show that there is no Steiner triple system which is both non-full-$2$-rank and non-full-$3$-rank, and briefly discuss the number of the isomorphism classes of STS of prescribed rank.